 Winter road tripping is not a race.
 Set your itinerary with as much flexibility as possible; essential anyway when traveling with children but even more important when you have extreme weather conditions to contend with.

 Remember, daylight hours are likely to be more limited too.
 It’s safest to do your winter driving during the day, so you may not cover as long a distance in a single day as you ordinarily would in the summer.
-We’d highly recommend breaking your journey into smaller sections in winter.
+We’d highly recommend breaking your journey into smaller sections in winter and limiting the number of hours your drive per day.

 Try to book cancellable accommodation where possible (if not sleeping in your own van), so if conditions change, you can flex your overnight arrangements.